 As at Dec.
-31 2019 2018
+31 2020 2019

-Hydro 258 259
+Hydro 258 258

-Wind and Solar 176 175
+Wind and Solar 175 176

 Energy Marketing 30 30

-Total goodwill 464 464
+Total goodwill 463 464

-For the purposes of the 2019 annual goodwill impairment review, the Corporation determined the recoverable amounts of the Hydro, Wind and Solar, and Energy Marketing segments by calculating the fair value less costs of disposal using discounted cash flow projections based on the Corporation's long-range forecasts for the period extending to the last planned asset retirement in 2073.
+For the purposes of the 2020 annual goodwill impairment review, the Corporation determined the recoverable amounts of the Wind and Solar segment by calculating the fair value less costs of disposal using discounted cash flow projections based on the Corporation's long-range forecasts for the period extending to the last planned asset retirement in 2073.
 The resulting fair value measurement is categorized within Level III of the fair value hierarchy.
+No impairment of goodwill arose for any segment.
+In 2020, the Corporation relied on the recoverable amounts determined in 2019 for the Hydro and Energy Marketing segments in performing the 2020 annual goodwill impairment review.
 No impairment of goodwill arose for any segment.

-The key assumption impacting the determination of fair value for the Wind and Solar and Hydro segments are electricity production and sales prices.
+The key assumptions impacting the determination of fair value for the Wind and Solar and Hydro segments are electricity production and sales prices.
 Forecasts of electricity production for each facility are determined taking into consideration contracts for the sale of electricity, historical production, regional supply-demand balances and capital maintenance and expansion plans.
 Forecasted sales prices for each facility are determined by taking into consideration contract prices for facilities subject to long- or short-term contracts, forward price curves for merchant plants and regional supply-demand balances.
 Where forward price curves are not available for the duration of the facility's useful life, prices are determined by extrapolation techniques using historical industry and company-specific data.
-Electricity prices used in these 2019 models ranged between \$5 to \$183 per MWh during the forecast period (2018 - \$6 to \$179 per MWh).
-Discount rates used for the goodwill impairment calculation in 2019 ranged from 3.6 per cent to 7.0 per cent (2018 - 5.3 per cent to 6.6 per cent).
+Electricity prices used in these 2020 models ranged between \$6 to \$160 per MWh during the forecast period (2019 - \$5 to \$183 per MWh).
+Discount rates used for the goodwill impairment calculation in 2020 ranged from 4.8 per cent to 6.3 per cent (2019 - 3.6 per cent to 7.0 per cent).
 No reasonable possible change in the assumptions would have resulted in an impairment of goodwill.

-21. Other Assets
+22. Other Assets